Zucchini Enchiladas

 Instructions

-- 3Meanwhile, in a large bowl, combine shredded chicken, ¼ cup enchilada sauce, ½ cup Monterey jack, and sliced green onions.
+- 3In a large bowl, combine the shredded cooked chicken, ¼ cup of the enchilada sauce, ½ cup of the Monterey Jack cheese, and the sliced green onions; stir until evenly mixed.

 Nutrition — Per Serving